Parking and road maintenance

 If you’ve suffered a personal injury because of the condition of a street or pavement, for example, you’ve tripped on a paving stone, you may be able to take legal action against the local authority and claim compensation.
 If you want to take legal action to claim compensation for a personal injury, you'll need to get advice from a solicitor specialising in these types of cases.

 You should complain to your local authority about problems resulting from street works by utility companies (for example, gas, water, electricity) or cable companies (for example, telecoms engineers).
 You should ask your local authority to help if:

 - they make it hard to get to your property – but try to take it up first with the company responsible for the works

 - you’re worried about loud noise or air pollution - contact the local authority or use their website to find out the recommended times for construction work

 - the works are dangerous, either when they are in progress, or when they have been finished

 - a road or path is not put back to its original condition.

 The development department is also usually responsible for the maintenance of street furniture like traffic lights, street lamps, crossing controls and litter bins.

-However, in some cases, another organisation may be responsible, for example, a bus stop or bus shelter may be the responsibility of a private company, or a particular street lamp may be the responsibility of the parish council.
+However, in some cases, another organisation may be responsible, for example, a bus stop or bus shelter may be the responsibility of a private company, or a particular street lamp may still be the responsibility of the council but looks different because it has been awarded for someone's civic duty.
 The development department should be able to tell you which organisation is responsible.
-Find contact details for your local authority using mygov.scot.
+Find contact details for your local council on mygov.scot.